 Jordan E. McKay

-Jordon E. McKay teaches Trial Advocacy at the Law School.
-He practices at MichieHamlet in Charlottesville, Virginia, in the firm’s commercial group.
-McKay’s litigation experience includes matters involving business torts, construction law, securities litigation, and arbitration and employment law.
+Jordan E. McKay teaches Trial Advocacy at the Law School.
+He is currently an assistant commonwealth attorney in Albemarle County.
+Prior to his transition back to public service, he was an associate at MichieHamlett in the firm’s commercial litigation group.
+His litigation experience included matters involving business torts, employment law, construction law, and securities litigation and arbitration.

 Prior to his appointment as a special assistant U.S. attorney, McKay clerked for Judge Alfred S. Irving Jr. of the D.C.
 Superior Court in Washington, D.C., where he was exposed to various areas of family and civil law.